What Graduates Say About the LEADERship Program:

 I highly recommend this program, no matter how long a person has been in the region any executive, manger, or business leader will find growth opportunities both personally and professional in this program.

 "I did the LEADERship Class in ’06 and did not know what to expect.
 I had just moved to Baltimore from Boston and my perception of “B-More” was “Homicide” and “The Wire”, as well as the Harbor.
 Moreover, Brown Capital Management had never sent anyone to the program, thus I did not even have a reference point.
 Nevertheless, I knew the city had some great schools, hospitals, and entrepreneurs; however, the LEADERship program exposed me to some of the brightest, creative, compassionate people I have ever met in my life.
 In addition, I was able to see all the real estate development, museums, distinct neighborhoods (good and bad), and even the penitentiary, as well as the potential of Baltimore.
 Also, the numerous non-profits that are truly adding value blew me away.
 Furthermore, I developed life long friendships with several of my classmates, similar to my relationships with section mates in business school.
 I will never forget struggling on the Y rope with Dave Boucher, and how we were determined to make it across together, without falling, or my police car ride along.
-Although we did discuss leadership in its purest form, we took it took another level by articulating numerous aspects of leadership such as: vision, empower your followers, embrace change, one must be a teacher, as well as a student sometimes, and integrity.
+Although we did discuss leadership in its purest form, we took it to another level by articulating numerous aspects of leadership such as: vision, empower your followers, embrace change, one must be a teacher as well as a student sometimes, and integrity.
 In short, the program left an indelible mark on me.
-I now believe even as one person I can make a difference in Baltimore.
+I now believe even as one person, I can make a difference in Baltimore.
 I now feel that I am at home!"